How many times can one play Find your Name?

 What happens next?

-Next up, your kids are on the hunt to find their names.
+Your children are now on the hunt to find their names!
 You can do this in a couple of different ways.

-Allow your child to find their name and circle it.
-This practice is helpful for strengthening small hands and improving fine motor skills.
+- Allow your child to find their name and circle it.
+This practice helps strengthen small hands and improve fine motor skills.

-Call a name from the other room and they run to go find it.
+- Call a name from the other room, and they run to find it.

 Keep in mind:

-You can follow up with searching for the opposite.
+You can follow up by searching for the opposite.
 Now, search and find a letter with curves.

 Remember, there is no rush to reading.
 The more you explore the foundations of letters, the more you are helping your children become better thinkers.
 They are learning to step back and pay attention to details.